Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Method

 \paragraph{Implicit Score}

-Given a language model's potential insensitivity to numerical values and the lack of explicit instructions for aligning score intervals with specific criteria, score fluctuations may occur across different samples.
-Therefore, we propose an alternative evaluation approach by framing the problem as a binary Yes or No question, where the confidence level of answering "yes" serves as the Implicit Score.
+Given the LLM's potential insensitivity to numerical values and the lack of explicit instructions for aligning score intervals with specific criteria, score fluctuations may occur across different samples.
+Therefore, we propose an alternative approach by framing the problem as a binary Yes or No question, where the confidence level of answering "yes" serves as the Implicit Score.
 An illustrative example is presented below: \\Unfortunately, access to ChatGPT's token probabilities is currently unavailable.
-Text-davinci-003 is similar to ChatGPT in that they are both trained through supervised instruction tuning and Reinforcement Learning from Human Feedback (RLHF) based on GPT-3.5, and they both exhibit excellent performance in following human instructions and generating desired content.
+Text-davinci-003 is similar to ChatGPT in that they are both trained through supervised instruction tuning and Reinforcement Learning from Human Feedback (RLHF) based on GPT-3.5, and they both exhibit excellent performance in following and fulfilling human instructions.
 Therefore, we utilize text-davinci-003 to derive the Implicit Score as a baseline metric instead.
 To facilitate a more comprehensive comparison, we also obtain the Implicit Score from text-davinci-001, an earlier version of the text-davinci series model which is based on GPT-3 and has not been trained using RLHF.
 Due to a limitation of the OpenAI API, only the top 5 most probable tokens are returned with log probabilities.
 Therefore, we instead estimate the Implicit Score using the following formula:

 \\Here, $p(t)$ represents the probability of predicting token $t$ immediately following the prompt "Answer:".
 The sets $\mathcal{T}_{yes}$ and $\mathcal{T}_{no}$ consist of the affirmative and negative response tokens, respectively, i.e., $\mathcal{T}_{yes} = \{\text{`` Yes'', ``Yes'', `` yes'', ``yes''}\}$, and $\mathcal{T}_{no} = \{\text{`` No'', ``No'', `` no'', ``no''}\}$.